Mapping of Policies with NGRBC Principles

 -

-Definition of Terms used in the policy
+Definitions of key terms used in the policy document

 -